Bikossor/Windows-IconFixer/README.md

 # Windows-IconFixer

-A little tool to fix the broken icons of your Windows OS.
+A little tool written in C# to manually fix your IconCache.db file.